python-boltons/cc-python/{{cookiecutter.git_repo_name}}/README.md

 ### Using `pipx` to Install (preferred)

-This package _could_ be installed using pip like any other Python package (in fact, see the section below this one for instructions).
-Given that we only need this package's entry points, however, we recommend that [pipx][11] be used
+This package _could_ be installed using pip like any other Python package (in fact, see the section below this one for instructions on how to do just that).
-instead:
+Given that we only need this package's entry points, however, we recommend that [pipx][11] be used instead:

 ```shell
 # install and setup pipx